Suyash-Gaurav/EarthEmbd/readme.md

 # EarthEM: Embedding-Based Remote Sensing Analysis of Land Use and Climate Dynamics

-This repository contains code and documentation for an academic investigation into the utility of satellite image embeddings for geospatial machine learning tasks.
+This repository contains code and documentation for an investigation into the utility of satellite image embeddings for geospatial machine learning tasks.
 The analysis focuses on a case study of the Krishna Raja Sagara (KRS) Reservoir region in Karnataka, India, using the AlphaEarth 64-dimensional embedding dataset provided by Google Earth Engine.

 Authors: Suyash Gaurav & Aman Kamat